 5. Department Chairs/School Directors may apply for a Research Leave by submitting their request in writing to their dean.
 If the dean approves the research leave, the dean will forward the request to the provost for final approval.

 6. As stated in the enabling legislation, faculty may request development leaves to engage in study, research, writing, and similar projects for the purpose of adding to the knowledge available to the applicant, the institution and its students, and society generally.
 Development leaves are not available to support completion of an advanced degree.

-7. The Faculty Senate will distribute an annual notice of application deadlines.
+7. The Faculty Senate will distribute an annual notice of the application deadline and cycle calendar.
 By September 15, the faculty member must meet with his/her chair/director to discuss the leave project goals, and the benefits and impact on the department/school.
-The deadline to complete and submit the online application is October 15 of the year prior to the leave.
-If any of these dates fall on a weekend, the due date will default to the following Monday.
+The deadline for faculty to complete and submit the online application is generally October 1 of the year prior to the leave.
+Consult the Faculty Senate website for specific dates.

 b. a brief abstract indicating the specific goals of the leave period